Frequently Asked Questions

 How can I access information on wages, salaries and jobs in my field of work?

 Canadian labour market information is available on the Job Bank’s Web site.
 This site answers questions about jobs, skills, wages, salaries and the availability of work in specific areas across Canada.
 Users can perform searches by NOC 2006 codes.

 Where can I find information on education and training programs?

 The NOC 2011 provides education and training information in the Employment Requirements section of each occupational description.
 Training and education in Canada are the responsibilities of individual provincial and territorial governments.
 You may contact the Ministry of Education and Training in your province or territory for additional details.

 Information about Canadian universities, colleges, scholarships and programs is also available through the CanLearn Web site.

-Please visit the Working in Canada Web site for information about regulated trades and professions in Canada, including the regulatory bodies responsible for licensure.
+Please visit the Canadian Information Centre for International Credentials Web site for information about regulated trades and professions in Canada, including the regulatory bodies responsible for licensure.